arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 04.18.16
+To pasteurize something (milk, cheese, some other food) is simply to expose said something to high temperatures for enough time to kill harmful microorganisms without destroying the quality/taste of the something.

 ### 04.17.16
 Two-for-one.
 [First](http://www.nytimes.com/2016/04/17/magazine/letter-of-recommendation-squirrels.html?rref=collection%2Fcolumn%2Fletter-of-recommendation&action=click&contentCollection=magazine&region=stream&module=stream_unit&version=latest&contentPlacement=1&pgtype=collection):
 a collective of squirrels is a *scurry*.
 [Second](http://www.nytimes.com/2016/04/03/magazine/letter-of-recommendation-segmented-sleep.html?rref=collection%2Fcolumn%2Fletter-of-recommendation&action=click&contentCollection=magazine&region=stream&module=stream_unit&version=latest&contentPlacement=3&pgtype=collection):